 An important consideration is the price of the ink cartridges.
 A cheap printer that requires expensive cartridges is not going to help you out financially.
 Also, check to see if the printer requires colour cartridges even when printing in black and white.
 There are many tricks manufacturers use to lure you in and seal the deal, so you need to be careful when purchasing a printer.

 Laser Or Inkjet?

-However, if you need to print a lot of colour, an inkjet printer is still probably your best choice.
-They can print high quality colour photos, as well as quality text.
+However, if you need to print a lot of colours, an inkjet printer is still probably your best choice.
+They can print high-quality colour photos, as well as quality text.
 Their overall production cost is slightly hirer than a laser printer, but some of us feel that the quality is worth the extra cost!

 Don’t Buy Features You Don’t Need

 Another way to cut costs is to eliminate any unnecessary frills.
 Sure, the Wi-Fi connectivity option sounds nice, but if you are the only one using the printer it is completely unnecessary.
 Similarly, if you never have a need to fax anything, don’t be talked into buying a printer that has a fax machine.

 Once you have determined the type of printer you need and your production needs, shop around.
 Don’t accept the first price you see.
 After comparing different models and prices, you will have a feel for what is a good deal, and you will be better prepared to make your choice.